Prem8185/Traffic-Sign-Recognition-system/README.md

 # 🚦 Traffic Sign Recognition and Driver Assistance System

-A Deep Learning-based Traffic Sign Recognition System developed using MobileNetV2, TensorFlow, Streamlit, and Google Gemini AI.
+A Deep Learning-based Traffic Sign Recognition and Driver Assistance System developed using MobileNetV2, TensorFlow, Streamlit, and Google Gemini AI.

-The system detects and classifies traffic signs from uploaded images or camera input, provides the meaning of the detected sign, and generates driver assistance recommendations to improve road safety and awareness.
+The system recognizes traffic signs from uploaded images or camera input, generates meaningful explanations of detected signs, and provides driver assistance recommendations to support safer and more informed driving decisions.

 ---